firegoby/db_manager/README.markdown

 4. To restore from a specific backup, select/highlight it in the `Database Backups` list and then choose `Restore from this backup` from the `With Selected...` menu
 5. To delete a specific backup, select/highlight it in the `Database Backups` list and then choose `Delete` from the `With Selected...` menu.
 Multiple backups can be deleted at the same time by Ctrl- or Cmd- clicking to select them.

+## Database Changes Tracker

+> To enable this feature set `enable_logging` to `yes` in `config.php`

+This feature will monitor all Symphony's database queries and store any that make structural changes to a SQL log file that can be 'replayed' on other copies of the same database (e.g. testing, production) in order to synchronise them.

+The logging can also track & log changes to Authors and Content as well, alternatively such changes can be added only as comments to the log so you can easily review what non-SELECT SQL queries are being made against your database.

+This feature is heavily based on the great work done by Nick Dunn in his Database Synchronizer extension.
+Fuller documentation of this feature coming soon.